gradle/gradle/platforms/documentation/docs/src/docs/design/gradle-module-metadata-latest-specification.md

 - `dependencies`: optional.
 When missing the variant is assumed to have no dependencies.
 Must not be present when `available-at` is present.
 - `dependencyConstraints`: optional.
 When missing the variant is assumed to have no dependency constraints.
 Must not be present when `available-at` is present.
 - `files`: optional.
 When missing the variant is assumed to have no files.
 Must not be present when `available-at` is present.
 - `capabilities`: optional.
-When missing the variant is assumed to declared no specific capability.
+When missing, the variant is assumed to declare no specific capability.

 The following statements must hold for the variants: